 Our natural human reaction is to get angry and start throwing stones across the conflict.
 What we have to do is you go into it, go toward it.
 To ask, Why aren’t things working and what can we change so that we could get along again?

 Well, you’re drawing on neuropsychology, too, because what you’re talking about here is helping people move from the part of the brain that is locked in the “fight-or-flight” — the fear center of the brain — to a more empathetic, compassionate, open stance.

-That’s how I teach conflict resolution to lawyers.
-That’s the work of the Integrative Law Institute.
-It’s based on our knowledge about the triune human brain.
+That’s how I teach conflict resolution to lawyers, at the Integrative Law Institute.
+My approach is based on our knowledge of the triune human brain.
 You’re right, when clients get angry and frightened in a divorce lawyer’s office, they are living in their reptilian brain, which is their survival center.
 The “fight or flight” portion of the brain says “Something is coming toward me that could kill me and I have got to either fight it and kill it or it’s going to kill me.”

-Do we generally see more broken marriages in times of crisis when that fight or flight instinct has been aroused anyway?
+Do we generally see more broken marriages in times of social change when that fight or flight instinct has been aroused?

 Well, that’s I think what we were talking about to begin with — why we’re going to see a surge in divorces and why domestic violence is surging.
 People are frightened.
 They’re angry.
 They don’t know where to turn.
 And all security is gone.
 So everything looks like a threat.

 The task in a well-run collaborative divorce is to help people come out of the process better able to lead their own lives and parent their children.
 And so we have to help them rise from the fear reactions of the reptilian brain, which biochemically make it impossible to think straight — to the limbic brain, which allows them to feel empathy and compassion for others which is the precondition for listening deeply.
 And then, finally, to engage the forward problem-solving thinking portion of the brain.